StackVista/stackstate-docs/setup/agent/kubernetes.md

 ## StackState Agents

-The StackState Kubernetes integration collects topology data in a Kubernetes cluster as well as metrics and events.
+The Kubernetes and OpenShift integrations collect topology data in a Kubernetes/OpenShift cluster, as well as metrics and events.
 To achieve this, different types of StackState Agent are  used:

 | Component | Required? | Pod name |
 |:---|:---|